pitt-crc/user-manual/docs/hardware_profiles/smp.md

 # SMP Cluster Overview

 The SMP nodes are appropriate for programs that are parallelized using the shared memory framework.
-These nodes are similar to your laptop but with more memory and more CPU cores.
+These nodes are similar to your laptop but with more CPU cores and shared memory space between them.

 ## Key Features

+- high memory partition for nodes with up to 3 TB of shared memory

 ## Specifications